Dilek Taptik, Principal (Ballerina/Teacher/choreographer)

-Initially training in the Russian Vaganova style, her professional training began in Turkey, Mersin Conservatoire for Dance.
-She later trained at the Ballet Academy Cologne, Germany, simultaneously gaining her intention Teaching qualification RAD STC, TC,TD as well as a National Dancers Diploma.
+Initially training in the Russian Vaganova method, her professional training began in Turkey, Mersin Conservatoire for Dance.
+She later trained at the Ballet Academy Cologne, Germany, gaining her Diploma as a Ballerina as well as simultaneously entering for Teaching qualification RAD STC, TC,TD as well as a National Dancers Diploma.

-She had the pleasure of working with well established international teachers from the RAD Director Lynn Wallis to Dancers of Joffrey Ballet.
-Teaching became an early passion.
+She had the pleasure of working with well established international teachers from the RAD Director Lynn Wallis, Gillian Anthony, Deborah Wayne and many others.
+Teaching also became an early passion.

-As a dancers she performed her favourite role as a Demi-soloist in Turkey State Opera 'Giselle' , coached extensively by Nevin Arikoglu from Joffrey Ballet.
-She danced 'Les Sylphides and 'Arabian Dancer' in the Nutcracker, Swan Lake coryphee, Cologne Physical Theatre Ensemble and many other contemporary and opera pieces mostly in german opera houses.
+As a dancers she performed her favourite role as a Soloist in Turkey State Opera 'Giselle' , coached extensively by Nevin Arikoglu of Joffrey Ballet.
+She danced 'Les Sylphides and 'Arabian Dancer' in the Nutcracker, Swan Lake coryphee, Cologne Physical Theatre Ensemble and many other contemporary and opera pieces mostly in German Opera houses.

-In 2003 she was awarded a scholarship at the London Contemporary Dance School 'The Place', where she got the chance to work with international names like Trisha Brown Company, Richard Alston Dance Company, DV8 and Kerry Nicholls.
+In 2003 she was awarded a scholarship at the London Contemporary Dance School 'The Place', where she got the chance to work with international names like Trisha Brown Company, Richard Alston Dance Company, DV8 and Kerry Nicholls (then rehearsal director of Wayne Mc Gregor).
 Dilek toured for a Physical Theatre Ensemble Cologne and worked for dance-films at Roundhouse, London.

 She later trained in New York, USA where she took class with Merce Cunningham Dance School, Merce Cunningham before he passed away.
 She was a dancer for the Cannes Film Festival and acted in a motion picture alongside Vanessa Paradise.

-Dilek was asked to Mentor for the RAD's CBTS program.
+Dilek was a Mentor for the RAD's CBTS program.

 Hazel Morrison: Ballet